Ganesh-IIT-BHU/Ganesh-IIT-BHU/README.md

 ### Hi there 👋

 I'm Ganesh.
-My main interest lies in Competetive coding and Computer vision.
+My main interest lies in Competetive coding and DevOps.

 <!--
 **Ganesh-IIT-BHU/Ganesh-IIT-BHU** is a ✨_special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.